- Battle Arms BAD-15 Gen 2 Lower Receiver AR-15 Forged 7075-T6In Stock$198.55

 If the BAD-EMR enhanced magazine release isn't enough for you, there's the BAD-EMMR, or Enhanced Modular Magazine Release in both medium or large sizes for extra magazine releasing power.
 It's available in FDE, Clear (Silver), Red, OD Green, and Black.

-Probably the most visually impressive product made by BAD – aside from their awesome lightweight machined billet upper and lower receiver sets - is the VERT PDW Lower, also known as the BAD-PDW.
+Probably the most visually impressive product made by Battle Arms Development - aside from their awesome lightweight machined billet upper and lower receiver sets - is the VERT PDW Lower, also known as the BAD-PDW.
 With a patent-pending short buffer and tube system, it's meant to compliment short barreled upper receivers in order to make the most compact SBR possible.

-Speaking of barrels, BAD's fluted ultramatch lightrigid barrels are available in 7.5", 10.5", 14.5", and 16" lengths.
-Made from 416R stainless and chambered in .223 Wylde for a balance of accuracy and reliability, they're engraved with the BAD logo and feature a proprietary contour that includes the .625" gas block shelf found on many lightweight barrels.
-Battle Arm Development's titanium gas blocks are a perfect fit for these barrels, by the way.
+Speaking of barrels, Battle Arms Development's fluted ultramatch lightrigid barrels are available in 7.5", 10.5", 14.5", and 16" lengths.
+Made from 416R stainless and chambered in .223 Wylde for a balance of accuracy and reliability, they're engraved with the Battle Arms Development logo and feature a proprietary contour that includes the .625" gas block shelf found on many lightweight barrels.
+BAD's titanium gas blocks are a perfect fit for these barrels, by the way.
 Fluting further reduces weight and a larger profile behind the gas block shelf serves to slow the buildup of heat in this critical area while the flutes also provide additional surface area for cooling purposes.
 They're available in bare stainless and "black contrast" which features fluting after the barrel has been made black, showing off the stainless material under the flutes in a unique twist on the usual appearance of a barrel.